commenthol/ua-parser-tools/README.md

 * *file:[filename]* : Instead of "useragents.txt" the file with "filename" is used as input.
 * *swapdebug:true*  : Change the column for showing the regex matcher number from column one.
 The sorting of the resulting cvs-table will be different.
 This option allows to check different matchers for same model, brand or family.
 * *testcases:true*  : Generate testcases file.
 All user-agents encountered in the testcases file will be appended
 * *testcasesin:[filename]* : Use "filename" as testcases input file instead of the default one of the selected tool.
 Both YAML and JSON files can be used.
 Requires setting *testcases:true*.
+If "#" is used as input, no file is used, thus allowing generation of new testcase files.
 * *testcasesout:[filename]* : Use "filename" as testcases output file instead of the default one of the selected tool.
 Both YAML and JSON files can be used.
+Requires setting *testcases:true*.
+* *other:true* : Add also unmatched user-agents to testcases.
 Requires setting *testcases:true*.
 * *appenduas:false* : Usually the User-Agents of the testcases input file get appended to check for broken tests.
 If this is not desired, then use this setting.
 The User-Agents will be missing in the resulting testcases output file then.

 ### Conversions